tobilobacodes00/Crystal-Glam/README.md

 # Crystal Glam – Makeup Artist Portfolio

 Welcome to the **Crystal Glam** portfolio website!
-This project is a modern, responsive, and visually luxurious web presence for Christabel Egbagha, a professional makeup artist based in Lagos, Nigeria.
+This project is a modern, responsive, and visually luxurious web presence for Christabel Egbagha, a professional makeup artist based in Toronto, Canada.

 ---